Robotic Prostatectomy

 You really need to have someone who helps the hospital donation to get the robot, and also there’s a significant learning curve initially when you start.

-So, I’ve been very, very fortunate to be in a privileged position, and I’m really lucky and I really have to thank the cardiothoracic department, and the donors who brought the robot.
+So, I’ve been very, very fortunate to be in a privileged position, and I’m really lucky and I really have to thank the cardiothoracic department, and the donors who bought the robot.